thespacedoctor/xxxpython_package_namexxx/docs/source/install.md

 pip install xxxpython_package_namexxx --upgrade
 ```

+To check installation was successful run `xxxpython_package_namexxx -v`.
+This should return the version number of the install.

 ## Development

 If you want to tinker with the code, then install in development mode.
 This means you can modify the code from your cloned repo: